Bringing Together and Educating Descendants of Sephardic Conversos

 He completed his doctoral studies at the Spertus Institute of Jewish Learning and Leadership in Chicago in 2015.
 His doctoral dissertation is titled “Complex Identities: Christian and Jewish Attitudes Towards Conversos” and was accepted in September 2015.
 He also studied at the American Seminary for Contemporary Judaism and received rabbinic ordination in 2011 from Yeshiva Mesilat Yesharim.

 Rabbi Bejarano-Gutierrez served as the assistant editor for HaLapid the quarterly publication for the Society for Crypto-Judaic Studies from 2011-2012.
 He also served as a board member and treasurer for the Society for Crypto-Judaic Studies from 2011-2013.
-He is also a member of the Union of Traditional Judaism.

 Rabbi Bejarano-Gutierrez has published various articles in HaLapid, The Journal for Spanish, Portuguese and Italian Crypto-Jews, and Puntes-Theological Reflections from a Hispanic-Latino Context published by Southern Methodist University.